tericcabrel/snipcode/packages/domain/README.md

 ```

 There are three command to run tests where each command has a specific purpose:
-- `yarn test:unit`: use this command when you want to test unit functions
+- `yarn test:unit`: use this command when you want to test unit functions with no external dependencies (db, message broker, etc...)

 - `yarn test`: use this command to run functions that require database or not.
 Everytime you run a test, the migration will be executed against the database
-which add 5-10 seconds on test execution time.
-This command is appropriate inside a CI Pipeline
+  (in the jest global setup) which add 5-10 seconds on test execution time.
+This command runs inside the CI Pipeline.

-- `yarn test:db:local`: This command run functions that require database or not but, it doesn't execute the migration, so it is faster than the former.
+- `yarn test:db:local`: This command run functions that require database or not but, it doesn't execute the migration before running the test, so it is faster than the former.
+However, ensure you ran `yarn db:test:migration` before to

 To run a specific test file, append the filename after the command:
 ```shell